 I created nearly 2,000 complex template documents that merge client data into the template documents, so there is no need for a secretary or paralegal.
 Other law firms only use case management software to store client data and use secretaries and paralegals to modify a previously created Word document.

 Some large personal injury law firms have hired a CEO to run the business.
-But many large personal injury law firms don’t want to spend the money for a CEO, and many aren’t large enough to afford a CEO’s salary.
+But many don’t want to spend the money on a CEO, and many aren’t large enough to afford a CEO’s salary.

 The few personal injury lawyers who are good at running a business have grown their law firms into personal injury powerhouses by reinvesting profits in advertising, and they are taking over the field of personal injury.

-I know personal injury lawyers who complain of a shrinking clientele, some personal injury lawyers who have gone into a different field of practice, and personal injury lawyers who even got out of the business of law for something else or retired.
+I know personal injury lawyers who complain of a shrinking clientele, some who have gone into a different field of practice, and personal injury lawyers who even got out of the business of law for something else or retired.

-Other personal injury lawyers blame advertising for losing clients, but it can’t be entirely blamed on advertising.
+Other personal injury lawyers blame advertising for losing clients, but their problem can’t be entirely blamed on advertising.
 And it’s not because they can’t afford to advertise.
 Advertising doesn’t have to be expensive.
 It’s their lack of business experience.

 Law Firm Profits